WilliamQLiu/data-analysis-examples/README.md

 Data Analysis
 ========

-This contains snippets of code working with a variety of data analysis tools including Python (pandas, scikit-learn), R, SPSS, and Tableau
+This contains snippets of code working with a variety of data analysis tools including Python (pandas, scikit-learn), R, SPSS (Syntax), and Tableau.

 **Python/LifelineChat** - My final project for the General Assembly Data Science course.